easycase00/MacroSage/README.md

 ## ⚙️ Technological Overview

-SmartCrawler showcases practical local LLM deployment for real-world insight extraction.
+MacroSage showcases practical local LLM deployment for real-world insight extraction.
 Built with Python and powered by **DeepSeek R1 8B** via Ollama, it eliminates the need for API keys or cloud-based inference.

 Key innovations include: